Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 Beach with Cafe

-A perfect surfing beach, Polzeath is a Blue Flag award-winning beach, which is easily accessible.
+A perfect surfing beach, west-facing Polzeath is a Blue Flag award-winning beach, which is easily accessible.
 It tends to long, slow-breaking surfing waves; hence, its immense popularity in an area packed with a superb choice of beaches to visit.

 POLZEATH WEATHER